enthought/traits/docs/source/traits_user_manual/advanced.rst

    handler defined for the trait.
 This is needed so the default can be reported as the old value (see :ref:`static-notification`).

-Without any trait change notification definitions, it is possible to use default initializers to initialize attributes using object states after instantiation.
-However such usage will often leads to unexpected behavior when notifications for trait changes are defined.
+While it is possible to use default initializers to lazily initialize an attribute based on the object state after instantiation, this relies on not having to observe for changes on the trait.
+This is often difficult in practice, since trait notifications can be setup by external objects, and are often needed for Property traits, delegation and GUI applications.
+These use cases will cause the default initializers to be evaluated eagerly prior to instantiation, instead of lazily after instantiation.

 .. index:: get_default_value()